Market Update: Don’t be surprised by black swans

 A lot of people are worried and concerned about our economy and the world we live in—and we take the job as your trusted advisor very, very seriously—so there are a few things that I’d like to give you some inside information.

 Recently, I met with a group of some of the most brilliant people I have ever met regarding the stock market.
 These are people who run hedge funds, they’re CEOs of major tech companies, big energy companies, some of the most notable money managers and economists in the country.
+Now the purpose of this meetup was to share insights and perspectives on the economy, financial markets, business logistics, and geopolitics.

 Here’s the bottom line: Every single one of them is pessimistic about the economy, where we’re heading as a nation, and the evolving geopolitical dynamics.
 They all expect that we are headed into tougher times before things get better.